Why An "Is My Mother A Narcissistic Person?" Quiz May Not Be Helpful

 Therapy may also be helpful when trying to overcome narcissism in a family, as many of the effects are often deep-seated.
 A fear of making others angry, for instance, might seem like simple people-pleasing to an untrained eye (or an online quiz), but could actually stem from the dramatic ups and downs of a narcissistic parent.
 A deeply rooted need to be liked and admired may be due to NPD, though it might be mistakenly attributed to ambition or a simple desire to fit in.
 Therapy may be able to help you identify and address unhealthy habits, behaviors, and patterns in your life and work out ways to overcome those habits or replace them with healthier ones.

-Why an “is my mother a narcissist” quiz may not be helpful
+Why an “Is my mother a narcissistic person?” quiz may not be helpful

 Finding out that your mother is a narcissist—or suspecting she is based on an online quiz—may confirm things you were already aware of.
 A quiz could also bring to light trauma or troubles from your childhood.
 If your mother is a narcissist, your steps forward may involve therapy to address trauma, attachment concerns, or conditions like anxiety and depression.
 The effects of growing up with a narcissistic parent may be wide reaching or quite specific, and they have the potential to crop up in unexpected places.
 Getting help to re-parent yourself and develop healthier mental and emotional habits may be the first step toward recovery.